MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-onboard.md

 ## Specify built-in attributes

 When a partner completes a request, you're able to save partner information for later use.
-This can be done by specifying that built in or custom attributes that persist on the requestor’s user object itself.
-The attribute collection feature is useful if an app requires the information to function properly, such as with an inventory app that needs the user’s region.
+This can be done by specifying that built in, or custom attributes, persist on the requestor’s user object itself.
+This attribute collection feature is useful if an app requires the information to function properly, such as with an inventory app that needs the user’s region.

 Configuring attributes is a similar experience as configuring custom questions, but it's surfaced on resources in the catalog rather than on individual access packages.